 Car insurance buying guide

-Car insurance – we all wish we didn’t need to pay it right?
-Right!
-But unfortunately, if we want to be able to get from A to B in a vehicle then it is a legal requirement we buy some.
+Car insurance – we all wish we didn’t need to buy it, but unfortunately, if we want to be able to get from A to B by driving then we are legally required to have a sufficient policy in place.

 Buying car insurance can be mind-boggling, stressful and tedious to say the least.
-In this car insurance buying guide, we want to try and cancel out the confusion and help it be a smooth ride for you.
+In this car insurance buying guide, we'll try to cancel out the confusion and turn the often bumpy journey of buying car insurance into a smooth, comfortable ride.

 Why do I have to have car insurance?

-Anyone who is caught going against these rules will be issued with a fixed penalty notice and could eventually have their vehicle seized and destroyed.
+Anyone who is caught driving without insurance will be issued with a fixed penalty notice and could eventually have their vehicle seized and destroyed.

-Motorists who drive without car insurance push up the price for everyone else.
-Official figures put the total cost at about £380 million a year, or £30 on top of every premium.
+One of the main reasons why car insurance is so expensive is that motorists who drive without it push up the price for everyone else.
+Official figures put the total increase at around £256 million a year, or £15 on top of every premium.

 What types of car insurance policies are there for me?